 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.

-The content of the page "Multi-tap Phone (SMS)" and its results may be freely copied and reused, including for commercial purposes, provided that dCode.fr is cited as the source.
+The content of the page "Multi-tap Phone (SMS)" and its results may be freely copied and reused, including for commercial purposes, provided that dCode.fr is cited as the source (Creative Commons CC-BY free distribution license).

 Exporting the results is free and can be done simply by clicking on the export icons ⤓ (.csv or .txt format) or ⧉ (copy and paste).